 - Finance director

-Whether you’re interested in enhancing your accounting skills or acquiring the sought-after financial capabilities, the Smith experience can give you the confidence, abilities and knowledge to pursue a career in accounting.
+Whether you’re interested in enhancing your managerial accounting skills or acquiring the sought-after financial capabilities, the Smith experience can give you the confidence, abilities and knowledge to pursue a career in accounting.

 The finance specialization introduces students to money management in the modern business environment.
 The coursework focuses on corporate finance, financial restructuring and investing.
 The selective offerings within the finance specialization currently include: